simongeilfus/Watchdog/README.md

 ### Watchdog

-Watchdog is a tiny header only library that allows to watch files or directory.
+Watchdog is a tiny header only library that allows to watch files or directories.
 It is supposed to be  compatible with any application that supports c++11 and uses boost and/or cinder.

 **Watchdog is currently a work-in-progress.**